OKC Dodgers Game Notes - August 12, 2019

 Radio: KGHM AM-1340 The Game, 1340thegame.com, iHeartRadio - Alex Freedman

-On Strike: OKC's pitching staff paces the PCL with 1,098 strikeouts this season after adding nine more K's to their season total last night.
-The Dodgers have 24 more strikeouts than second-place Sacramento, which has pitched 39.1 more innings than OKC...The Dodgers are on pace for 1,302 K's this season, which would surpass the team record of 1,277 set in 2017.
+On Strike: OKC's pitching staff paces the PCL with 1,112 strikeouts this season after adding 14 more to their season total last night.
+Monday marked OKC's 55th double-digit strikeout game of the season and the team's 12th game with 14 or more strikeouts.
+The Dodgers have 29 more strikeouts than second-place Sacramento, which has pitched 39.1 more innings than OKC...The Dodgers are on pace for 1,308 K's this season, which would surpass the team record of 1,277 set in 2017.

-Tale of Two Pitching Staffs: Last night marked the fifth time in 10 games this month the Dodgers allowed 10 or more runs.
-Opponents have totaled 75 runs and 109 hits, with 27 homers and 50 extra-base hits, batting .307 overall (109x355).
-During that time, OKC starting pitchers have combined to allow 51 runs (50 ER) and 70 hits, including 20 homers, over 49.2 innings with opponents batting .335 (70x209).
-The unit has 28 walks against 36 strikeouts and a 1.97 WHIP...However, the bullpen has performed nicely over the first give games of the current homestand, allowing four runs and 10 hits over 19.0 innings, with seven walks and 19 strikeouts.
-Opponents are batting .159 (10x63) with one home run.

 • Discuss this story on the Pacific Coast League message board...